Late Francoism: "Monocolor" Government

-The "monocolor" government of October 1969 departed from the traditional balance among families that Franco had maintained in his administrations.
-Javier Tusell regarded this resolution of the crisis as evidence of "the decline of Franco's personal faculties, who, having reached seventy-five in 1967, would not have so evidently failed in arbitrating between the victorious factions of the Spanish Civil War had his political acumen remained intact".
-"That Franco sanctioned a government excluding other regime factions signals a loss of grasp on Spain's political and social reality," asserts Paul Preston.
-The "monocolor" government was seen as a decisive victory for Carrero Blanco, "regarded as Franco's apparent successor and the clearest guarantor of the regime's continuity post-dictator," according to Borja de Riquer.
-In his traditional year-end address, Franco claimed "everything had been tied and well tied".
-However, Javier Tusell noted that Carrero "lacked the qualifications to exercise what was effectively a Presidency, particularly given a Spanish society so markedly divergent from his worldview".
-The formation of the "monocolor" government further exacerbated divisions within the regime between "immobilists" and "aperturists".
-To offset the Carrero-López Rodó dominance, Franco appointed a Falangist, Alejandro Rodríguez de Valcárcel, to preside over the Cortes and the Council of the Realm, breaking the tradition of a traditionalist in that role.
+The 1969 cabinet departed from the long-standing balance among regime "families" that Franco had maintained.
+Javier Tusell interpreted this as evidence of the decline of Franco's political judgment; at seventy-five, he no longer arbitrated effectively between competing factions.
+Paul Preston likewise argues that Franco's approval of such an unbalanced government showed a diminished grasp of Spain's political and social realities.
+For Borja de Riquer, the new government marked a decisive triumph for Carrero Blanco, widely seen as Franco's presumptive successor and the chief guarantor of continuity.
+In his year-end message, Franco insisted that "everything had been tied and well tied".
+Yet Tusell emphasizes that Carrero lacked the qualifications to exercise what amounted to a presidency over a society increasingly distant from his worldview.
+The cabinet's formation deepened the existing rift between immobilists and aperturists.
+To counterbalance the Carrero–López Rodó axis, Franco appointed the Falangist Alejandro Rodríguez de Valcárcel to preside over the Cortes and the Council of the Realm, breaking the tradition of entrusting the post to a traditionalist.

 The Generalísimo Francisco Franco during an audience at the El Pardo Palace (April 1972).